 It’s going to be another beautiful day!

 Serotonin helps maintain our mood.
-Winnie the Pooh is a great example of a person (or bear) with just the right amount of serotonin floating around in his fury body.
+Winnie the Pooh is a perfect example of a person (or bear) with just the right amount of serotonin floating around in his furry body.
 He’s never too down and never too high.

 We do many things to regulate our mood throughout the day.
 One method is counting our blessings and being grateful.
-This is a way to release some additional serotonin into our systems.
+Recording what we are grateful for actually releases some additional serotonin into our systems.

 - “Thank you for another day!
 I’m alive!”

 - “Thank you for a good night’s sleep.”

 I like to use a dry erase marker and write my three grateful thoughts on my bathroom mirror.
 Do the same thing during your sleep hygiene routine.
 A Harvard Health Publication elaborates on the benefits of showing gratitude each day, and how expressing this praise may be the simplest way to feel better.

 Keep writing your words of gratitude on the mirror until you can no longer see your reflection.
 Take a photo, so you don’t forget.
 Erase and repeat.
 Those words represent the condition of your heart.
 Gratefulness is the new cardio.

 “Let’s not forget we’re alive, it’s going to be a beautiful day.” – Joshua Radin